Automorphisms of surfaces of general type with q=1 acting trivially in cohomology: Abstract

 \section{Abstract}

-Let $S$ be a complex nonsingular minimal projective surface of general type with $q(S)=1$ and $\au\subset \op{Aut}S$ the subgroup of automorphisms acting trivially on $H^*(S, \mathbb{ Q})$.
-In this paper we show that $|\au|\leq4$, and if the equality holds then $S$ is a surface isogenous to a product of unmixed type and the fibration of $S$ onto its Albanese variety has genus $3$ or $5$.
-Moreover, examples of surfaces with $|\au|=4$ and all positive values of $p_g(S)$ are provided.
+Let $S$ be a complex minimal surface of general type with irregularity $q(S)=1$ and $\au(S)\subset \aut(S)$ the subgroup of automorphisms acting trivially on $H^*(S, \mathbb{ Q})$.
+In this paper we show that $|\au(S)|\leq4$, and if the equality holds then $S$ is a surface isogenous to a product of unmixed type.
+Moreover, examples of surfaces with $|\au(S)|=4$ and all possible values of the geometric genus $p_g(S)$ are provided.